*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 The Right Water Temperature

-Finally, the temperature is the last piece of the puzzle for a proper steep of your lavender tea.
-For most herbal teas you can run your water close to the boiling point as still get a good cup of tea.
+Finally, the temperature is the last piece of the puzzle for proper steeping of your lavender tea.
+For most herbal teas you can run your water close to the boiling point and still get a good cup of tea.

 Herbal Additions For Your Lavender Tea

-Hibiscus is a natural blend for a lavender tea.
+Hibiscus is a natural blend ingredient for lavender tea.
 The floral flavors complement each other, but hibiscus brings a nice fruity and slightly sweet flavor to the proceedings.

 Lavender really makes chamomile tea a joy to drink.
 I am not the biggest fan of chamomile tea, I find it a bit bland.
 But when you add the floral power of lavender tea to chamomile the whole game changes.

 It makes the entire experience so much more drinkable.
-The lavender flavor really overpowers the chamomile but you can still get enough chamomile flavor that it blend becomes something unique.
+The lavender flavor really overpowers the chamomile but you can still get enough chamomile flavor that its blend becomes something unique.